 And no matter what label is attached to the individual symptoms, I encourage you to think of them globally.
 They are all the product of the same world-view, of seeing our world as a resource.
 Extracting and burning producing and manufacturing, and using our land, air, and oceans as an unlimited resource, and a bottomless trashcan receptacle to receive our waste.

 We are basically pretending that the world is a giant bottomless trashcan that is never going to fill up.

 The end result of this world-view is an infinite number of different symptoms and effects, including air pollution, water pollution, and plastic pollution, and in terms of global warming and climate change, an impact both on rainfall and weather patterns, including extreme weather events ranging from heat waves, to droughts, to forest fires, to hurricanes, the melting of ice caps and glaciers, and the rising of sea levels.

 With an untold number of side effects on our health, such as cancer, heart and lung-disease, and even depression.

-Solving our environmental pollution problems and the issue of global warming by replacing fossil fuels with clean energy, and improving our agricultural practices are arguably some of the most daunting challenges the human race has ever faced.
+Solving our environmental pollution problems and the issue of global warming by replacing fossil fuels with clean energy, basing a strong capitalist economy on this new energy, as well as improving our existing agricultural practices are arguably some of the most daunting challenges the human race has ever faced.
 But yet, what are the answers?
 Are they all here, right before our eyes?

-In moving forward, the focus of this website will always be on the ways that you, as an individual, can overcome the feeling of powerlessness, and ways that you can vitally contribute towards a solution to the global warming problem.
+In moving forward, the focus of this website will always be on the ways that you, as an individual, can overcome any feeling of ‘smallness’, and ‘powerlessness’ in the world,- and ways that you can vitally contribute towards a solution to the global warming problem.
 The model being promoted here is always that you can make a difference!
-And don’t let anyone, or any kind of apathy, convince you that you can’t!
+And don’t let anyone, or anything, tell you that you can’t!

 Story by John Edwards